banks1502/nse-index-tech/README.md

 2. Fetching data from mySQL database for daily index prices (update of daily prices are done separately)
 3. Getting NSE100 stock information based on datareader library of yahoo.

+check out nifty-chart.com for the live version in Google cloud.